 Professor Sir Andrew Haines

 Andy Haines was Dean (subsequently Director) of the London School of Hygiene & Tropical Medicine between 2001-2010.
 In that role, he was responsible for the management of over 1000 staff and 3700 postgraduate students.
 He is currently Professor of Public Health and Primary Care at LSHTM.
 He was previously an inner city GP in London and Professor of Primary Health Care at UCL.
 His international experience includes working in Jamaica, Nepal, Canada and the USA.
-His publications cover topics such as climate change and health, evaluation of complex interventions in primary care and various aspects of global health policy.
-He has been a member of many national and international committees including the UN Intergovernmental Panel on Climate Change, the WHO Advisory Committee on Health Research and the MRC Strategy Board; he currently chairs the Tropical Health Education Trust.
-He has spoken at a number of Students for Global Health conferences and has been a Patron for 4 years.
+His publications and research interests cover topics such as climate change and health, sustainable urban development, food systems, and various aspects of global health policy.
+He has been a member of many national and international committees including the UN Intergovernmental Panel on Climate Change, the WHO Advisory Committee on Health Research and the MRC Strategy Board.
+He chaired the Rockefeller Foundation Lancet Commission on Planetary Health which reported in 2015 and also the Tropical Health Education Trust until 2016.
+Professor Haines currently chairs the Research Strategy Committees of Marie Curie and of the Multiple Sclerosis Society and is a member of the Rockefeller Foundation Council on the Economics of Planetary Health and of the Scientific Advisory Panel of the Climate and Clean Air Coalition.
+He has spoken at a number of Students for Global Health conferences and has been a Patron for 5 years.

 “[Students for Global Health] provides an invaluable forum for students to learn more about the global issues that influence health and debate how we can contribute to improving the health of disadvantaged populations around the world.
 There is much that can be done both as individuals and collectively to influence policy and practice in order to advance health worldwide.
 [Students for Global Health] fulfils a unique role in reminding us that we are all inhabitants of an increasingly interconnected world and that as health professionals our responsibilities extend beyond national boundaries.”